COVID-IWG/epimargin/README.md

     pip install epimargin

 ## development
-To contribute, clone the repository, install in editable mode, and install the development dependencies:
+To contribute, clone the repository, install the development dependencies, and install the package in editable mode:

     git clone https://github.com/COVID-IWG/covid-metrics-infra
     cd covid-metrics-infra